2025 European Le Mans Series: Imola

-In a rain-plagued qualifying session at Imola, #25 Algarve Pro Racing's Théo Pourchaire claimed a dominant pole position on a drying track.
+In a rain-plagued qualifying session at Imola, No. 25 Algarve Pro Racing's Théo Pourchaire claimed a dominant pole position on a drying track.
 The race itself was red-flagged after an hour following a four-car incident at Tamburello which eliminated the LMGT3 polesitters Iron Lynx, among others.
-Having led before the interruption, the #43 Inter Europol crew dropped behind the #48 VDS Panis car despite an off for Esteban Masson during a mid-race shower, and itself escaped penalty when Tom Dillmann collided with the #10 Vector Sport.
-Charles Milesi pulled away from Dillmann in the final stint and took Panis's first win of the year, finishing ahead of the #43 and #25, the latter benefiting from a stop under Full-Course Yellow and a drive-through penalty for the #9 Iron Lynx.
-The championship-leading #18 finished outside of the points after an accident for Daniel Juncadella.
-In LMP2 Pro-Am, Dane Cameron in the #99 AO by TF defended his lead from Olli Caldwell (#20 APR) during the third hour, before Delétraz beat the recovering #77 Proton Competition crew to the class win.
-Despite late contact with Mathias Beche's #29 TDS Racing car, Alex Quinn held on to third for Algarve Pro.
-Despite a drive-through penalty for spinning the #68 M Racing car at the start, CLX Motorsport continued its LMP3 dominance with another victory from pole position.
-Célia Martin's spin in the second hour handed the LMGT3 lead to TF Sport's #82, which held on to GM's first ELMS LMGT3 victory.
+Having led before the interruption, the No. 43 Inter Europol crew dropped behind the No. 48 VDS Panis car despite an off for Esteban Masson during a mid-race shower, and itself escaped penalty when Tom Dillmann collided with the No. 10 Vector Sport.
+Charles Milesi pulled away from Dillmann in the final stint and took Panis's first win of the year, finishing ahead of the No. 43 and No. 25, the latter benefiting from a stop under Full-Course Yellow and a drive-through penalty for the #9 Iron Lynx.
+The championship-leading No. 18 finished outside of the points after an accident for Daniel Juncadella.
+In LMP2 Pro-Am, Dane Cameron in the No. 99 AO by TF defended his lead from Olli Caldwell (#20 APR) during the third hour, before Delétraz beat the recovering No. 77 Proton Competition crew to the class win.
+Despite late contact with Mathias Beche's No. 29 TDS Racing car, Alex Quinn held on to third for Algarve Pro.
+Despite a drive-through penalty for spinning the No. 68 M Racing car at the start, CLX Motorsport continued its LMP3 dominance with another victory from pole position.
+Célia Martin's spin in the second hour handed the LMGT3 lead to TF Sport's No. 82, which held on to GM's first ELMS LMGT3 victory.